gobabygocarswithjoysticks/gbg-pcb-2/README.md

 # GBG PCB
-## work in progress. this will be updated after the boards are tested.
+## work in progress.
 * Update for v1.0: the motor drivers work, the circuit board supplied 15A from one motor port for 4 minutes without overheating, the reverse voltage protection MOSFETS need to be redesigned for v1.1
-* Update for v1.1: reverse voltage protection works, on/off switch works, still working on testing current
+* Update for v1.1: reverse voltage protection works, on/off switch works, supplies 10 Amps continuous and 40 Amps burst from one motor port.
+### The boards haven't been tested in a go baby go car but I think they're ready.

 # A PCB for controlling the motors in a [go baby go car with joystick control](https://gobabygocarswithjoysticks.github.io/index/)